oktadev/okta-blog/_source/_posts/2022-06-19-kubernetes-jhipster-aws.md

 image:
 type: conversion
 ---
-In this tutorial, you'll use JHipster to build a microservice and deploy it to Amazon Elastic Kubernetes Service (EKS).
-The Kubernetes microservice will use Java and Spring Boot for resource servers and Vue for the frontend.
+In this tutorial, you'll use JHipster to build a microservice stack and deploy it to Amazon Elastic Kubernetes Service (EKS).
+The microservices will use Java and Spring Boot for resource servers and Vue for the frontend.
 It will include multiple databases and database types: PostgresSQL, MongoDB, and Neo4j.
-You'll secure the service using OAuth 2.0 and OpenID Connect (OIDC) using Okta as a security provider.
+You'll secure the service using OAuth 2.0 and OpenID Connect (OIDC) using Okta as the OIDC provider.
 With Kubernetes secrets and `kubeseal`, you'll encrypt all of the secrets in the project configuration files.
-To generate the project, you'll use JHipster's generator and the generator DSL.
+To generate the project, you'll use JHipster CLI and the JHipster Domain Language (JDL).

 **Prerequisites**